 Why your employees' auto policy declarations pages matter

-You need the insurance declaration pages to confirm that each employee is maintaining the minimum insurance requirements established by the company.
-If employees provide an insurance card it shows proof of insurance but not the limits of liability.
+The insurance declaration pages provide proof that each employee is maintaining the minimum insurance requirements established by the company.
+If employees provide an insurance card it shows proof of insurance but not proof of the limits of liability.
 A lot of companies fall short by accepting an insurance card as good enough.

 Insurance renewals typically occur every six months.
 It is recommended that your company establish a written policy requiring employees to submit their insurance declaration pages twice a year.